AndreaSainz/FinalProject/README.md

 ### Areas Where DeepL Was Used

 Used for academic style refinement of written text:
-	-	Language Polishing
-Text segments (especially in the report and README) were revised using DeepL Write to improve clarity, tone, and grammatical precision in English.
+-	Language Polishing : Text (especially in the report and README) was revised using DeepL Write to improve clarity, tone, and grammatical precision in English.

-	-	**Important Note**:
-DeepL Write does not generate new content, it only reformulates existing text written to be more fluent and formal.
+-	**Important Note**: DeepL Write does not generate new content, it only reformulates existing text written to be more fluent and formal.
 It was not used to create any technical explanations or original text.

 ---